The Midwesterners

 Finger Style Guitar

-Richard Wiegel has been a fixture on the Madison,Wisconsin music scene for more than 30 years.
-His stirring guitar work has added excitement to the performances of The Midwesterners, Johnny and the Hawaiians, The Wisconsin Opry, Out of the West, The Swing Crew, Clicker and The Bowery Boys.
+Richard Wiegel has been in the forefront of the music scene in Madison, Wisconsin for more than 50 years.
+His guitar work stirs up excitement in the music of his current group, The Midwesterners, just as it has in popular groups from the past: Johnny and the Hawaiians, Out of the West, The Swing Crew, Clicker and The Bowery Boys.

 Press

-The Wisconsinite says, “Wiegel's warm, mellow vocals fit the smooth fingerpicking guitar accompaniment very well.
-If you're a fan of melodic guitar playing, you'll enjoy the album very much.”
+Of Richard's first solo album "Out Of The Blue" The Wisconsinite says, "Wiegel's warm, mellow vocals fit the smooth fingerpicking guitar accompaniment very well.
+If you're a fan of melodic guitar playing, you'll enjoy the album very much."

-Rick’s Café says “Wiegel possesses a smooth, rich voice that is well suited for this type of material.”
+Rick's Cafe says "Wiegel possesses a smooth, rich voice that is well suited for this type of material."

 The Isthmus says, “A nicely realized solo CD that features his finger-style guitar.”